anandtandon8/at_photo_backend/README.md

 # at_photo | A technologically modern photography site.

-This is the backend for my photography site at: [https://atphoto.net](https://atphoto.net)
+This is the backend repositoryfor my photography site at: [https://atphoto.net](https://atphoto.net)

-You can find the frontend repository [here](https://github.com/at-photo/at_photo_frontend).
+You can find the frontend repository [here](https://github.com/m3di0cre3/at_photo_frontend).

 ## About ATPhoto